At D-8 Cairo summit, PM Shehbaz says investing in youth crucial for Pakistan’s socioeconomic progress

 The prime minister also mentioned the government’s efforts to empower the IT sector, noting that Pakistan was home to “one of the largest freelance communities in the world”.

-“We are focusing on IT trainings at a mass scale to equip our youth with the necessary tools to connect with the digital world and capitalise on the opportunities, with the aim to enable job-seekers to become job-creators,” the premier said.
+“We are focusing on IT trainings at a mass scale to equip our youth with the necessary tools to connect with the digital world and capitalise on the opportunities, with the aim to enable job-seekers to become job-creators,” he said.

-During his address, he highlighted that the government PM’s Youth Programme had distributed “over 600,000 laptops to high achievers”.

-“Today’s summit offers the D8 countries a valuable opportunity to share best practices, pool resources and create programmes that support youth and small [and] medium enterprises across borders,” he said.

 “Connectivity is a force multiplier and is rightly hailed as a vehicle for peace and prosperity as emphasised in the Dhaka declaration earlier in 2021,” the premier highlighted.

-At the outset of his speech, he thanked Egypt’s President Abdel Fattah El-Sisi for a “very warm and generous welcome” given to him and his delegation.
+At the outset of his speech, PM Shehbaz thanked Egypt’s President Abdel Fattah El-Sisi for a “very warm and generous welcome” given to him and his delegation.

-Earlier today, PM Shehbaz arrived at the Royal Palace of Egypt in Cairo to attend the summit, where he was received by President El-Sisi and recorded his impressions in the visitors’ book, state-run Radio Pakistan reported.
+Earlier today, the prime minister arrived at the Royal Palace of Egypt in Cairo to attend the summit, where he was received by President El-Sisi and recorded his impressions in the visitors’ book, state-run Radio Pakistan reported.

-On the sidelines of the summit, PM Shehbaz met with Professor Dr Muhammad Yunus, chief advisor of Bangladesh’s interim government, as well as Indonesian President Prabowo Subianto.
+On the sidelines of the summit, the premier met with Professor Dr Muhammad Yunus, chief advisor of Bangladesh’s interim government, as well as Indonesian President Prabowo Subianto.

 ‘Global peace not possible without Gaza ceasefire’

-PM Shehbaz also took the opportunity to reiterate his call for a ceasefire in Gaza, where Israel’s 14-month-long offensive has killed more than 45,000, with many feared buried under the rubble.
+PM Shehbaz also took the opportunity to reiterate his call for a ceasefire in Gaza, where Israel’s 14-month-long offensive has killed more than 45,000 Palestinians, with many feared buried under the rubble.

 The premier termed the D-8 a “very important platform for cooperation” between its members, stressing that the summit was taking place at a “very critical juncture”.